CesiumGS/3d-tiles/Styling/README.md

 ## Examples

 TODO: test these examples
-TODO: are color strings exactly CSS colors or are they the same as the expression language?
 TODO: would be cool to include some screenshots here
 TODO: introduce translucency property to assign without having to set RGB